ChrisTimperley/se-artifact-sharing/README.md

 for the research paper,
 "Understanding and Improving Artifact Sharing in Software Engineering Research", submitted to [Empirical Software Engineering](https://www.springer.com/journal/10664).
-An unrefereed preprint for the paper will be uploaded to arXiv.
+An unrefereed preprint for the paper is available on arXiv: https://arxiv.org/abs/2008.01046.

 The study was designed, conducted, and reported by the following investigators: